mohammadhy/devops-2025/README.md

 ## Projects
 1. Python Web Application

-   This Is A Simple Application That Need Redis.
+   This Is A Simple Application That Needs Redis.

 2. Example Vote